run-ai/docs/docs/Administrator/Researcher-Setup/template-config.md

 *   Review list of templates by running ``runai list template``
 *   Review the contents of a specific template by running ``runai describe template <template-name>``

-The purpose of this document is to provide the administrator with guidelines on how to create & maintain templates.
+The purpose of this document is to provide the Administrator with guidelines on how to create & maintain templates.

 ## Template and Kubernetes